The AI Search Manual

 Crawlability & Indexing Specialists

 They ensure AI systems can efficiently discover and process content.
-While traditional SEO focused on Google’s crawlers, these specialists optimize for multiple AI platforms that each have different crawling and processing requirements.
+While traditional SEO focused on Google’s crawlers, these specialists optimize for multiple AI platforms that each have their own different crawling and processing requirements.

 Site Architecture Engineers